 Attend a First Steps Workshop

 First Steps Workshops are offered twice a week during the Fall and Spring semesters.
-Attend one of these workshops to learn about what it means to study abroad and about the factors to consider when selecting a program.
-Refer to the IAGE Calendar to find dates and times for the workshops.
+Attend one of these workshops to learn about what it means to study abroad and the factors to consider when selecting a program.
+Check the IAGE Calendar to find dates and times for the workshops.

 Contact an Illinois Abroad Ambassador

 Contact an Illinois Abroad Ambassador, who are current Illinois students that have studied abroad and can provide information about the application process, insight into their time abroad, and advice how to make the most of your study abroad experience!

 Visit the Advising & Resource Center

 Stop by the Advising and Resource Center (112 International Studies Building) during walk-in hours and speak with a Program Assistant to have your general study abroad questions answered and receive resources to help you begin your program search.
 Walk-in hours can be found on the IAGE Calendar.

 Discuss with your academic advisor how study abroad fits within your plan of study.
 Your academic advisor can answer questions about when to study abroad as it relates to your academic schedule and how study abroad credits will fulfill academic requirements.